kylevdr/asset-allocation-planner/README.md

 # Asset Allocation Planner
-Web application that plans ideal allocation of assets based on risk profile.
+Web application that calculates and charts ideal allocation of assets based on risk profile.
+Video demonstration is available here: https://youtu.be/gql6ChWvhLY.

 ### Dependencies
 - React